-- Annual Incentive Plan awards are aligned with our performance: The Company's Annual Incentive Plan is designed to incentivize near term generation of EBITDA, a measure of profitability, and improvement in working capital efficiency.
-Both play a key role in the Company's generation of free cash flow.
-For 2019, the Company's operating cash flow grew by 37%, to \$714 million, as compared to the prior year.
-Although the Company's focus on improving its working capital efficiency contributed to stronger year over year performance and it significantly reduced its costs which contributed to higher EBITDA, it fell short of its working capital target, which resulted in reducing its Adjusted EBITDA down by \$54 million, to \$822 million.
-This fell short of the Company's target of \$943 million resulting in a below-target incentive bonus payout for 2019, as discussed further in the CD&A. - Long-term incentives linked to shareholder value: The Company's long-term incentive awards consist of: stock options, restricted stock and performance share awards (as used herein, the terms "performance awards" and "performance share awards" shall have the same meaning), which rewards the named executive officers for financial returns, absolute stock price appreciation, and relative shareholder return performance.
-Performance share awards are tied to the Company improving its absolute return on capital and outperforming other oilfield service stocks.
+- Annual Incentive Plan awards are aligned with our performance: The Company's Annual Incentive Plan is designed to incentivize near term-generation of EBITDA, a measure of profitability, and improvement in working capital efficiency, both of which play a role the generation of free cash flow.
+For 2021, the Company's focus on improving its working capital efficiency continued to result in stronger performance with modified working capital as a percent of revenue decreasing from 52% to 40% year over year.
+Despite this meaningful improvement, the stretch targets that were set for incentive compensation for 2021 resulted in performance that was just short of working capital targets.
+Similarly, while the Company achieved many business objectives in 2021, the Company fell short of Adjusted EBITDA targets, but exceeded its minimal entry level target.
+As a result, our named officers realized a payout equal to 26% of target. - Long-term incentives linked to shareholder value: Long-term incentives comprise the largest portion of pay for our named executive officers.
+The Company's long-term incentive awards consist of stock options, restricted stock and performance share awards (as used herein, the terms "performance awards" and "performance share awards" shall have the same meaning), which reward the named executive officers for financial returns, absolute stock price appreciation, and relative shareholder return performance.
+Performance share awards are tied to the Company improving its absolute return on capital and outperforming other oilfield service stocks. - Minimum three-year vesting for equity awards: One material concern of our Board has been retention of strong management, as the Company has navigated a challenging market environment.
+The Company's compensation program is designed to enhance retention of key management through a three-year vesting of equity awards.